 Whenever I talk about autism mothers gasping in fear is usually the response I get.
-At best people are reminded by movie characters with autism like Dustin Hoffman’s “Rain Man” or even Shahrukh Khan’s “My name is Khan”.
+At best people are reminded by movie characters with autism like Dustin Hoffman’s “Rain Man” or even Shah Rukh Khan’s “My name is Khan”.
 It’s undeniable that we all fear for our children’s well-being.
-Nonetheless, it is sad that in 2019, we still choose to stay in denial rather than be enlightened by awareness especially when it comes to autism, a disease that affects 1 out of 59 children.
+Nonetheless, it is sad that until today, we still choose to stay in denial rather than be enlightened by awareness especially when it comes to autism, a disease that affects 1 out of 59 children.

 What is Autism?

 Autism is a neurodevelopment disorder that affects the way an individual relates to their environment and communicates with other people.
 Moreover, it affects every part of a person’s personality, how they think and how they communicate.
 It is something that an individual is born with, not something that you can catch or transmit.
 Autism is not an illness that can be fixed or cured.
 However, with the help of professionals, family support and proper knowledge children with autism can grow to have a happy and healthy life.
 It should be noted that autism is a spectrum disorder with a wide range.
 A specialized professional assesses the child and accordingly allocates him/her on that spectrum.

 What are some of the signs of Autism?

 Signs of Autism can be broken down under the below categories:

 Relating and emotion

 - Limited eye contact with others

 - Difficulty making needs and desires known by gestures, words or play